Steve Berke: Miami Beach mayoral candidacies

 In 2011, Berke decided to run for mayor of Miami Beach as a candidate of the "After Party."
 He ran a tongue-in-cheek campaign as a rapper turned unconventional mayoral candidate defying political norms to ascend to political power.
 His campaign manager was Roger Stone, who helped the campaigns of Ronald Reagan, George Bush and G. W. Bush.
 Stone volunteered to advise Berke at no cost.
 During a city commission meeting, Berke asked Mayor Matti Herrera Bower to resign and brought internet celebrity Sexy Sax Man to play at the meeting.
 The video of this stunt has over 2 million views.
 His drive to decriminalize marijuana gathered 9,000 signatures to get the issue on the ballot.
 His campaign events attracted celebrities like LeBron James, Dwyane Wade, Rob Gronkowski, and Reggie Bush.

 Although it was launched largely as a joke, Berke's campaign turned into a serious effort that drew national media attention.
 In the end, Berke finished second to Herrera Bower, garnering 29 percent of the vote on election day.

 For his second run for mayor in 2013, Berke ran a more serious campaign, assembling a team and crafting a platform based on a new public transportation system.
 Berke also made a Kickstarter campaign to raise money to make a documentary that would focus on his campaign and the political processes in Miami Beach.
 He eventually sold his documentary to MTV2.
 He created a platform he called "2020 Vision," unveiling a six-year plan to address police misconduct, flooding, and pension liabilities.
 The centerpiece of the plan was the SkyLink, a $100-million cable car system strung across Biscayne Bay, linking Miami Beach to the mainland and addressing traffic and parking problems.
 His idea was taken up by Sir Richard Branson, who expressed his interest in sponsoring the SkyLink as a public-private partnership.
 The 2013 ballot included a straw ballot referendum on the issue of legalizing marijuana.

-The four-way race was eventually won by millionaire Philip Levine, who spent an estimated $4 million of his own money on the campaign, more than any other candidate who had run for Mayor of Miami Beach.
+The four-way race was eventually won by Philip Levine.